quasipedia/atc-ng/docs/glossary.rst

       generating the so called :term:`gates<gate>`.
 All aeroplanes that are not on ground must enter and exit the aerospace from them.

+   Call sign
+      In broadcasting and radio communications, a call sign is a unique designation for a transmitting station.

+      in ATC-NG call signs are used for radio (console) communication.
+For example British Airways flight 1234 will identify itself as "Speedbird 1234".

    Flight level
       In ATC-NG, a flight level is the standard nominal altitude of an aircraft above the sea level, expressed in hundreds of metres.
 For example FL 05